giampy1969/how-to-execute-code-periodically/README.md

-# how-to-execute-code-periodically
+# HOW TO EXECUTE CODE PERIODICALLY
-Guides that explain how to execute generated code periodically on Windows&reg; or Linux&reg;
+Two guides that explain how to execute generated code periodically on Windows&reg; or Linux&reg;